Scientific Name

 Distribution

-- As the name implied, they are found in Florida, and Southern of United States.
+- As the name implies, they are found in Florida and the Southern United States.

 Breeding